Ikuze/jenkins-dynamic-inventory/README.md

 ***

-Copy the jenkins.py file in your ansible's plugins directory.
+Copy the jenkins.py file in your ansible's inventory plugins directory.

 Enable the jenkins plugin in your ansible's configuration file: